-A "birth injury" is defined as any type of damage to an infant's body, before, during or after birth.
-Complications in the process of pregnancy, labor or delivery can result in a wide variety of complications for a newborn baby.
-Some common types of injuries include temporary paralysis, fractured collarbone, fractured arm, Cerebral palsy, Brain damage, Erb's Palsy, and Brachial Plexus palsy.
+A “birth injury” is defined as any type of damage to an infant’s body, before, during or after birth.
+Complications in the process of pregnancy, labor or delivery can result in a wide variety of injuries to a newborn baby.
+Some common types of injuries include paralysis, fractured collarbone, fractured arm, Cerebral palsy, Brain damage, Erb’s Palsy, and Brachial Plexus palsy.

 The most serious birth injuries involve damage to an infant’s brain, causing brain damage, Cerebral palsy, seizures, and mental retardation.
 These brain injuries are caused by oxygen deprivation or bleeding inside of the brain from trauma during pregnancy, labor, or delivery.
 Medical personnel may be held accountable under certain circumstances, including,

 - Failure to interpret and respond to changing conditions of the fetus during labor

 - Failure to perform a C-Section in a timely fashion, in the presence of fetal distress

 - Failure to deliver the infant when the membranes have been ruptured for too long